truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 Systems without an Enterprise license do not use this namespace.
 {{< /enterprise >}}

-The **truenas** namespace has 5 commands, and is based on TrueNAS Enterprise functions found in the SCALE API and web UI.
+The **truenas** namespace has five commands, and is based on TrueNAS Enterprise functions found in the SCALE API and web UI.
 It provides access to Enterprise customer management methods through the **truenas** namespace commands.

 ## TrueNAS Commands